The NYC Midnight Writing Challenges: Why I Enter When I Have No Expectation Of Winning.

 What I love though, is the exhilaration of creating a story from nothing, a story that I would never, in a million years, have written on my own.

-Some of my favourite prompts include: Suspense, fishing tackle shop, and a Pina Colada.
+Some of my favorite prompts include: Suspense, fishing tackle shop, and a Pina Colada.
 How’s that for random?
 (I won first in my heat for that one, despite never having written a suspense story in my life.)

 I’ve had suspense, thriller, historical fiction, fairy tale—twice, romantic comedy, horror, and just last weekend, a ghost story.
 Most of which are genres I’ve never even considered writing in.